For higher resolution video, click on the gear icon in lower right once the video starts playing.

 Biking Trail Ridge

-While most visitors decide to experience Trail Ridge Road by car, a small majority decides to hop on their bikes and ascend at a must slower pace.
+While most visitors decide to experience Trail Ridge Road by car, a small majority decide to hop on their bikes and ascend at a much slower pace.
 The ride is one of the most spectacular in Colorado, and since the grade never exceeds 7 percent the ascent is relatively gradual.

 Take it from us and start early: We usually hit the road around 8 a.m.
 Our route typically is an out-and-back with a stop at Alpine Visitor Center.
-Early in the morning it’s not uncommon to see mule deer and other wildlife grazing in open meadows as you warm up the legs spinning through Beaver Meadows.
+Early in the morning it’s not uncommon to see mule deer, moose, elk, and other wildlife grazing in open meadows as you warm up the legs spinning through Beaver Meadows.